davatorium/rofi/doc/rofi-manpage.markdown

 `-dump-xresources`

   Dump the current active configuration in Xresources format to the command-line.
-  This does not validate all passed values (like colors).
+  This does not validate all passed values (e.g. colors).

 `-no-config`